-The tender evaluation shall be concluded step by step to reach a conclusion.
+The tender evaluation must be concluded step by step to reach a conclusion.
 The principle behind requesting the technical and financial offer in separate envelopes is to ensure that the evaluators do not know the financial offer and thus cannot be influenced by the price when assessing the technical quality of a tender.
 Any deviation from the sequence of the evaluation would lead to the cancelation of the tender.
-For instance, the technical proposals cannot be re-scored once the financial envelopes are open.
+For instance, the technical proposals cannot be re-scored once the financial envelopes are open, except if the contracting authority rejects the proposal of the evaluation report (due to mistake in evaluation) and ask the evaluation committee to convene again

 The entire evaluation procedure, including notification of the successful tenderer, must be completed while the tenders are still valid.
 It is important to bear in mind that the successful tenderer might be unable to maintain its tender if the evaluation procedure takes too long.
-Please see section 2.8.5.
+Please see Section 2.9.5.

 Subject to the contracting authority's legislation on access to documents, the entire tender procedure is confidential during the evaluation process.
 The evaluation committee's decisions are collective and its deliberations must remain secret.
 The committee members and any observers are bound to secrecy.
 If its law conflicts with the confidentiality required, the contracting authority must obtain prior authorisation from the European Commission before disclosing any information.

 The evaluation report, in particular, is for official use only and may be divulged neither to tenderers nor to any party outside the authorised services of the contracting authority, the European Commission and the supervisory authorities (e.g. the European Court of Auditors).
-Extracts from the evaluation report may however be disclosed (see point 3.3.12.1.)
+Extracts from the evaluation report may however be disclosed (see Section 2.12.1.).

-3.3.11.
+3.4.11.
 Cancelling the tender procedure

-3.3.12.
+3.4.12.
 Award of the contract

-3.3.12.1.
+3.4.12.1.
 Notifying the award decision

-DIRECT MANAGEMENT AND INDIRECT MANAGEMENT WITH EX-POST CONTROL:
+DIRECT MANAGEMENT AND INDIRECT MANAGEMENT WITH EX POST CONTROL